 A March 1971 vintage Grand Seiko Hi-Beat 36000 Special 6156-8000 that was recently serviced, in great condition with only some minor scratches from wear and some marks on the dial.
 This vintage Grand Seiko features the automatic Cal.
 6156, with a 36,000 bph rate, and is adjusted to a higher grade than the regular 61GS, making this one 'Special', sitting right under the 61GS VFA (Cal.
 6186).
 A truly special vintage Grand Seiko in great condition, this makes an excellent dress watch and also comes with Kanji day/date at 3 o'clock.
 It measures 36 mm in diameter.
 We offer a flat rate for shipping on every order and 30-day free returns.
-We also offer a 2-month mechanical warranty for every purchase.
 All prices are in CAD.

 Grand Seiko History